elliotfontaine/zed-cylc/README.md

 ## Installation

-`zed-cylc` is not yet available in the official extension marketplace.
-To install it, follow these steps:
+`zed-cylc` is available in the official [Zed Extension Gallery](https://zed.dev/docs/extensions/installing-extensions) and can be installed directly from the Editor.

+For manual installation, follow these steps:

-1. Download the [latest release](https://github.com/elliotfontaine/tree-sitter-cylc/releases/) from GitHub.
+1. Download the [latest release](https://github.com/elliotfontaine/tree-sitter-cylc/releases/) or a specific commit from GitHub.
 2. Unzip the downloaded file.
 3. In Zed, open the Extensions manager (⇧⌘X on MacOS) and click on **_Install Dev Extension_**, then select the unzipped folder.